magda-szafruga/magda-szafruga/README.md

 - 🌱 I’m currently learning: Java, Postman
 - 📫 How to reach me: Please contact me on my e-mail address: magdalena.balcarek@gmail.com

-Languages and tools🐱‍👤 : SQL,  GIT,  Jira
+Languages and tools🐱‍👤 : SQL,  GIT,  Jira, Trello

 <!---
 magda-szafruga/magda-szafruga is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.